-The Plan will decide the appeal of a pre-service claim within a reasonable time appropriate to the medical circumstances but no later than 30 days after receipt by the Plan of the appeal request 15 days if there are two levels of internal appeals.
+The Plan will decide the outcome of an appeal of a pre-service claim within a reasonable time appropriate to the medical circumstances, but no later than 30 days after receipt by the Plan of the appeal request or 15 days if there are two levels of internal appeals.
 The Plan will decide the appeal of an urgent care claim as soon as possible, taking into account the medical emergency, but no later than 72 hours after receipt by the Plan of the appeal request.
-The Plan will decide the appeal of a post-service claim within a reasonable period but no later than 60 days after receipt by the Plan of the appeal request 30 days if there are two levels of internal appeals.
+The Plan will decide the outcome of an appeal of a post-service claim within a reasonable period, but no later than 60 days of receipt by the Plan, or 30 days if there are two levels of internal appeals.